couchbase-examples/qa-bot-demo/README.md

 ![Bot in action](bot.png)

 You can also ask follow up questions.
-The chat bot will summarize the previous chat history to find relevant answers.
+The chat bot will summarize the previous chat history stored in Couchbase to find relevant answers.
+The chat message history is saved in the specified collection in the same scope and bucket.

 We are using Streamlit, LangChain, Couchbase Vector Search & OpenAI along with [LangSmith](https://docs.smith.langchain.com/) for observability into the bot.